Social Anxiety Disorder

 - Assuming they know that others are thinking negatively about them

 - Fearing being confronted with an uncomfortable or unpleasant issue when interacting with others

-With CBT, the patient learns how to correct these errors in thinking.
-This reduces anxiety and helps the patient feel more comfortable in social situations.
+With CBT, the affected person learns how to correct these errors in thinking.
+This reduces anxiety and helps them feel more comfortable in social situations.